 Some Medigap plans can help you cover an additional 365 days in the hospital.

 Some Medicare Advantage and Part D prescription drug plans come with an annual deductible as well.
-Check with your individual plan to find out.
+Check with your individual plan to find out what you’ll need to pay.

 Maximum out-of-pocket limit

-The maximum out-of-pocket limit (MOOP) is the dollar amount beyond which your play will pay for 100 percent of your healthcare costs.
+The maximum out-of-pocket limit (MOOP) is the dollar amount beyond which your plan will pay for 100 percent of your healthcare costs.
 Copays and coinsurance payments go toward this limit, but monthly premiums do not.
-The 2020 maximum out-of-pocket limits are:
+The 2022 maximum out-of-pocket limits are:

 - Original Medicare – No out-of-pocket limit.

 - Medigap – Some Medigap plans pay the Part A deductible and coinsurance so that your out-of-pocket costs don’t get too high.
-Beginning January 1, 2020, no Medigap plan will cover the Part B deductible.
+Since January 1, 2020, no Medigap plan has covered the Part B deductible unless you already had Plan C or Plan F.

 For Part D prescription drug coverage, copay and coinsurance are separate from your Medicare plan.
 If your Part D plan has a deductible, you pay that first.
 After that, copays or coinsurance payments are what you pay for each prescription.
 Part D plans have different tiers as part of the Part D formulary, or lists of covered drugs in which different types of drugs incur lower or higher copays.
 These will differ according to your individual Part D plan.